cliftondavies/Whetha/README.md

-# Weather-App
+# Whetha

-> A Weather web app that displays the current weather for a given location.
+> A weather web app that displays the current weather for a given location.

 ![screenshot](weather.png)